Mystery Uber Eats deliveries bombard Los Angeles neighborhood

 “The reports of unsolicited deliveries are concerning.
 We have banned accounts related to recent orders in Highland Park and continue to take action.
 Uber has a dedicated public safety team that is standing by to work with police.”

-Uber tells KTLA they’re investigating the deliveries, but so far, do not believe it’s a phishing scam.
-They also confirmed the deliveries are not a publicity stunt.
+Uber told KTLA it is investigating the deliveries, but so far, it does not believe it’s a phishing scam.
+The company also confirmed the deliveries are not a publicity stunt.